vimunet/orcle/cicd.md

 docker pull nexus.example.com:8082/docker-repo/demo:latest
 ```

-By following these steps, you can set up a complete CI/CD pipeline using GitLab to build, containerize, and deploy a Java Maven Spring Boot application to a Nexus repository.
+By following these steps, you can set up a complete CI/CD pipeline using GitLab to build, containerize, and deploy a Java Maven Spring Boot application to a Nexus repository, using a custom `settings.xml` file for Maven configurations.